-Make-up tests are administered in the Student Success Center.
-To take a make-up test, you must show the Student Success Center monitor a valid Pennsylvania Highlands student ID.
-You must be able to provide the instructor's name and course section to be given a make-up test.
+In some cases, instructors permit a student to make-up a missed test.
+Arrangements are made by the instructor for the make-up tests to be administered in the Student Success Center.
+To take a make-up test, students must show the Student Success Center monitor a valid Pennsylvania Highlands student ID.